Skip to content

 ScriptPatrol runs as a hosted service.
 You point it at a domain — or install one of our six native e-commerce plugins for one-click setup — and the platform takes care of the rest.
 At a high level, three components cooperate:

-- Detection & evidence layer.
-Diff, vendor matching, malware patterns, header drift, Security Score, and cryptographically timestamped export all live here.
+• Detection & evidence layer.
+Change detection, vendor matching, malicious-pattern checks, header drift, the Security Score, and a tamper-evident, timestamped change history all live here.

 All you ever see is the dashboard and the alerts.
 The architecture matters because it is tamper-proof from the outside: you do not embed any of our JavaScript on your pages, so an attacker who compromises your site cannot also disable the monitor.
 That is a deliberate design choice and one we wrote about in detail in our piece on why an embedded JS tag is the wrong way to monitor your scripts.